Amon1700/Card-Assignment/README.md

    - cd into `Backend` folder.
    - run `npm install` command.
    - then run `npm run dev` command.
+   - update the MongoDB URL in the index.js file

 4. **To Add Card:**
     ### HTTP Method